Scholarships

 11. MIZZU Music Audition Days

 Criteria: Audition at one of three scheduled music audition days.
-Register online at www.music.missouri.edu.; need not major in music to receive a music scholarship
+Register online at www.music.missouri.edu; need not major in music to receive a music scholarship

 Amount: varies

 IV.
-Regional General Scholarships
+Regional and State General Scholarships

 1. John Dennis Scholarship